First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Preliminaries

 \subsection{Matrices}

+As is common in the context of permutations and patterns, we use the convention that matrix coordinate are oriented as in the euclidean plane.
+That is, coordinate~$(i,j)$ means column~$i$ and row~$j$, with the bottom-most row being the smallest.

-We consider matrices as maps~$M: R \times C \to \Gamma$, where~$R,C$ are \emph{ordered sets} of rows and columns of the matrix, and~$\Gamma$ and its alphabet.
+A matrix is seen as a map~$M: C \times R \to \Gamma$, where~$C,R$ are \emph{ordered sets} of columns and rows of the matrix, and~$\Gamma$ and its alphabet.
 The order of rows and columns is very important in the context of twin-width.
 Usually, the alphabet will simply be~$\{0,1\}$.
 The value~$M(x,y)$ is called the \emph{entry} at position~$(x,y)$, and an $a$-entry means an entry whose value is~$a$.
 A submatrix of~$M$ is the restriction of~$M$ to some subsets of rows and columns.
 The notion is comparable to that of induced substructure, thinking of rows and columns as vertices, and of the content of the matrix as a relation.
 Accordingly, a class of matrices is called \emph{hereditary} if it is closed under submatrices.

-Given a (directed) graph~$G$ and a total order~$<$ on~$V(G)$, the adjacency matrix~$A_{(G,<)}$ is a 0,1-matrix with rows and columns~$V(G)$, and with a~`1' at position~$(u,v)$ if and only if~$uv$ is an edge or arc of~$G$.
-A common alternative definition for oriented graphs, which we do not use, is to place~`$-1$' at position~$(v,u)$ when~$uv$ is an arc, so as to keep the matrix antisymmetric.
+Given a (directed) graph~$G$ and a total order~$<$ on~$V(G)$, the adjacency matrix~$A_{(G,<)}$ is a 0,1-matrix with rows and columns~$V(G)$, with a~`1' at position~$(u,v)$ if and only if~$uv$ is an edge of~$G$.
+Note that we do not use the common alternative definition for oriented graphs which places~`$-1$' at position~$(u,v)$ when~$u \from v$ instead is an edge.
 Adjacency matrices generalise easily to binary relational structures over any signature~$\Sigma$, the alphabet being~$\{0,1\}^\Sigma$ in this case.

 A \emph{division}~$\Dc$ of a matrix consist of partitions~$\Rc,\Cc$ of its rows and its columns respectively into \emph{intervals}.
 It is a $k$-division if the partitions have~$k$ parts each.
 A \emph{cell} of the division is the submatrix induced by~$X \times Y$ for some~$X \in \Rc, Y \in \Cc$.
 A $k$-\emph{grid} in a 0,1-matrix is a division in which every cell contains a `1'-entry.